 Instead, a real converter is needed, which first converts the analog signal of the player into digital data.
 Since such active adapters usually cost at least around 30 Euros, you should consider whether the investment really makes sense.
 It speaks for the converters that they can upscale the analog signal to 1,080 pixels.
 This corresponds to Full HD quality.
 Another advantage is that they can often filter out audio data from the SCART signal and output it separately via jack or coaxial cable.
 This makes it possible to connect a SCART device directly to a modern hi-fi system or AV receiver.

 However, such a converter might not be the right choice because it can be more lucrative to simply replace your DVD player with a Blu-ray player.
-As a rule, they are downward compatible and can also play older DVDs.
-If you want to transfer from SCART to HDMI in order to use old VHS recorders, you can also digitize the video cassettes completely at hardly any higher cost – if you have a computer or laptop.
+As a rule, they are downward compatible and can play older DVDs.
+If you want to transfer from SCART to HDMI in order to use old VHS recorders, you can digitize the video cassettes completely at hardly any higher cost – if you have a computer or laptop.
 This is possible with special digitization kits (usually referred to as “grabbers”) that have both a SCART input and a USB interface for connecting to the recording computer.

 Products fitting to this article: